AmbientRun/Ambient/docs/src/tutorials/game/1_package.md

 This will create a new ambient package.

-> A package is a bundle of code and assets which can be deployed.
+> In depth: A package is a bundle of code and assets which can be deployed.
 Read more about packages [here](../../reference/package.md).

 Enter the project folder by typing `cd my_project`, and then try running it with: